 Pinterest released a Creator Rewards program in October 2021, and then a Creator Fund in 2022.
 It created some confusion and curiosity for all of us about what the programs are and if there’s a difference.

 This post and podcast episode originally explained the Creator Rewards program, but it has since been discontinued.

 What Was the Creator Rewards Program?

 The Creator Rewards program was a way for creators to earn money for creating original Idea Pins, in response to monthly reward goals created by Pinterest.
 Pinterest will pay creators directly for their most inspiring, quality content and organic engagement.

 Simply put?
-If you create Idea Pins within their goals, Pinterest will pay you.
+If you created Idea Pins within their goals, Pinterest would pay you.